visto9259/laminas-console-symfony/README.md

-# Zf-Console-Symfony: A ZF3 console app using Symfony Console
+# Laminas-Console-Symfony: A Laminas MVC console app using Symfony Console

 ## Introduction